How to Trade Cryptocurrency in 2022 - Complete Guide

 The KYC process is required by financial regulators to verify the identity and location of all traders.
 It is a preventive measure against fraud, money laundering, terrorism and other illegal schemes.
 It typically involves providing a copy of your government-issued ID and proof of residency.
 Some platforms may also ask you to provide proof of your income source.

 Trading platforms either integrate the KYC process into the sign-up process or ask users to do it later.
-Once your identity is verified, you can finally deposit funds into your account to start trading.
+Once your identity is verified, you can finally deposit funds, via fiat currency or another crypto, into your account to start trading.
 Go to your account wallet and look for the deposit button.
 Use it to send money to your account.

 5. Prepare your Trading Position